-In addition to my community work, I currently serve as the Associate Professor and Chair of the Department of Educational Counseling and Leadership at Monmouth University in West Long Branch, New Jersey, and also an Honors Dean Emeritus.
+In addition to my community work, I currently serve as Professor and Chair of the Department of History at Macalester College in Saint Paul, Minnesota.

 Throughout my academic tenure, my research has focused on comparative, economic analysis of slavery, industrialization, and suburbanization, and globalization since 1750, with a specific emphasis on using historic preservation to lead reinvestment campaigns in small towns- of which continues to influence my community-based work today.

 Over the past decade, I have published six books, including my two latest, Industrial Segregation and Cities Imagined: The African Diaspora in Media and History (both Kendall-Hunt Publishers).
 Other books include Suburban Erasure: How Suburbanization Ended the Civil Rights Movement in New Jersey (Fairleigh Dickinson University Press); The Path to Freedom: Black Families in New Jersey (The History Press); The Land Speaks (Oxford University Press), The Encyclopedia of Black Comics (Fulcrum); The American Economy (Kendall-Hunt Publishers); and Planning Future Cities (Kendall-Hunt Publishers).
 Additionally, I was named one of “Today’s Black History Makers” by The Philadelphia Daily News

 In addition to my regular posts on my social media channels, I have written more than one hundred additional academic articles and essays on topics spanning race in the media, race relations, democracy, capitalism, digital markets, and community uplift.
 My work has appeared in the Huffington Post, National Public Radio, and The Atlantic among other popular, professional and scholarly journals.